ARE YOUR HOSTS READY FOR DISASTER?

 Hard to believe that during all of these disasters, not a single person was killed!
 I think some of it is fantastic planning by professional skippers, and some of it is just plain dumb luck.

-Sit down with skipper Rick Hallet someday and talked to him about the charter boat “Freedom 3” being picked up by the 2010 Mentawai tsunami and surfed into a gas tank on the transom of MV Midas which he was skippering.
+Sit down with skipper Rick Hallet someday and talk to him about the charter boat “Freedom 3” being picked up by the 2010 Mentawai tsunami and surfed into a gas tank on the transom of MV Midas which he was skippering.
 Midas, full of guests and crew, then burst into flames, surfing and burning through the waves onto the beach near Macaronis Resort.
 A tsunami which can cause a boat to surf into another boat?
 Boat collision unexpectedly in the dark of night?
 Gas tank exploding and boat fire?
 Yacht ending up on a beach in flames?
 Geez, what else could go wrong?
 How did nobody die?
 Rick being a top notch skipper and registered nurse certainly helped in getting everybody out of that in one piece.

 What about the MV.
 Quest?
 The ex-Indies Trader 2, one of the nicest boats in the permanent Mentawai fleet, for hours slowly succumbing to her death in decent weather off the coast of southern Mentawai.
 Dodgy-as story if you’re an insurance underwriter, but at least they had enough communication equipment to make stuff happen.
 They had dinghies and a jet ski and life rafts.
 They had a plan.
 They saved everybody.